Aksel Ustun

 Actor, author and director

-Aksel Ustun is a French-Turkish actor, author and director.
+"Aksel Ustun is a Franco-Turkish actor, author, and director.
 He embodies the fusion of diverse cultures and an unwavering passion for art and cinema.
-At the age of 15, he began his studies in theater and cinema and entered the Conservatoire d'Art Dramatique.
+At 15, he began studying theater and film and enrolled at a dramatic arts conservatory.

-As an actor, Aksel Ustun quickly made a name for himself on the French stage.
-He became a familiar face to viewers thanks to his roles in successful series broadcast on Canal+, such as "Les Revenants" (2012), "Engrenages" (2012) and "Braquo" (2016).
-In cinema, he has shone on screen in films such as "Ibrahim" (2020, Dir.
-Samir Guesmi), "L'Art de la Fugue" (2013, Dir.
-B Cauvin), the comedy "Le Lion" (2020, Dir.
-L. Colbeau-Justin) and the film "Geronimo" (2012, Dir.
-T. Gatlif), selected for the 2014 Cannes Film Festival.
+In cinema, he shone on screen in films such as “Ibrahim” (2020, Dir.
+Samir Guesmi), “L’Art de la Fugue” (2013, Dir.
+Brice Cauvin), the comedy “Le Lion” (2020, Dir.
+L. Colbeau-Justin), and “Geronimo” (2012, Dir.
+T. Gatlif), selected for the Cannes Film Festival in 2014.

-Fluent in five languages, Aksel has leveraged his international career with representation in England, Turkey and Brazil.
-His international projects include: the series "Rio Connection" (2023, Globoplay), "Operation Fortune" (2023, Dir.
-Guy Ritchie), "Bob Marley One Love" (2024, Dir.
-Reinaldo Marcus Green), "Top Boy" (2019, Netflix), "Gangs of London" (2020, HBO), among others.
+Fluent in five languages, Aksel has leveraged his international career with representation in England, Turkey, and Brazil.
+His international projects include the series “Rio Connection” (2023, Globoplay), “Bob Marley One Love” (2024, Dir.
+Reinaldo Marcus Green), “Operation Fortune” (2023, Dir.
+Guy Ritchie), “Top Boy” (2019, Netflix), “Gangs of London” (2020, HBO), among others.

 + portfolio